RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/WEBUS2020/44-ACT.md

 <sup>25</sup> to take part in this ministry and apostleship from which Judas fell away, that he might go to his own place.”
 <sup>26</sup> They drew lots for them, and the lot fell on Matthias; and he was counted with the eleven apostles.

 > - <sup>a</sup> 10.
-“Behold”, from “ ἰδοὺ ”, means look at, take notice, observe, see, or gaze at.
+“Behold”, from “ἰδοὺ”, means look at, take notice, observe, see, or gaze at.
 It is often used as an interjection.
 > - <sup>b</sup> 20.
 Psalm 69:25
 > - <sup>c</sup> 20.
 Psalm 109:8